 Short answer: it is possible to have multiple merchant identification numbers.
 While a single merchant ID number is enough to cover most business needs, some companies need to diversify their offering.
 For example, if you need a POS terminal, using the TID, another unique number that identifies the payment acceptance device, is a great solution.
 Moreover, if you have several POS terminals, several TIDs can be easily grouped under one merchant ID number.

-Your merchant identification number is private information that cannot be found in public sources.
-It is exchanged strictly between the business, the payment processor, and the banks involved in the processing.
-However, there are still places where you can see your merchant ID number.
-Among them:
+Your merchant identification number is confidential information that is not publicly available.
+It is only shared between your business, the payment processor, and the banks involved in processing transactions.
+However, there are a few instances where you may need to reference your merchant ID number, including:

 There is no way to be 100% sure that your merchant ID number won’t be revoked.
-This can happen for various reasons, but the result will be the same — you will no longer be able to access your merchant identification number.
-The most common reason for a MID suspension is many chargebacks, putting your business in a high-risk category.
-Also, the merchant ID can be revoked if suspicious or fraudulent activities are detected on it.
+This can happen for various reasons, but the result will be the same: you can no longer access your merchant identification number.
+The most common reason for the MID suspension is many chargebacks, which puts your business in a high-risk category.
+Additionally, a merchant ID can be revoked if suspicious or fraudulent activities are detected on it.

 Here are a few tips to help minimise the risk of losing your merchant identification number: